Have you ever wondered how the wealthy pay so little in taxes relative to their income? In fact, you may wonder do rich people even pay taxes?

 Passive income does not solely avoid taxation simply for being passive.
 Special rules apply for passive income when it falls into qualified categories (discussed more below).

-How to Pay Less Under Passive Income Tax Rates (LT Capital Gains)
+How to Pay Less Under Long-Term Capital Gains

-If you need more evidence of why passive income is the best type of income after tax reform, look no further than the chart above.
+If you need more evidence of why long-term investing is the best type of investing after tax reform, look no further than the chart above.

-This means money you earn from qualified passive activities receives preferential tax treatment, thereby making it a superior type of income compared to ordinary income.
+This means returns you recognize from long-term investing receives preferential tax treatment, thereby making it a superior type of investing compared to short-term capital gains (taxed as ordinary income under the 7 tax brackets currently used for calculating federal income tax).

-This quality makes it one of the best investments for young adults because this cash flow faces less tax and diversifies your income.
+This quality makes long-term investing one of the best investments for young adults because this type of gain faces less tax and diversifies your assets.

-And if you see the upper end of the 0% tax range shown above, you’ll see just how to pay zero tax on your income: make it passive!
+And if you see the upper end of the 0% tax range shown above, you’ll see just how to pay zero tax on your investing income: make it long-term (and passive in the case of qualified dividends)!

 What is a Passive Activity?